 Investment casting.
 Inlet-outlet cover of a valve for a nuclear power station produced using investment casting Investment casting is an industrial process based on and also called lost-wax casting, one of the oldest known metal-forming techniques.
 From 5,000 years ago, when beeswax formed the pattern, to today’s high-technology waxes, refractory materials and specialist alloys, the castings allow the production of components with accuracy, repeatability, versatility and integrity in a variety of metals and high-performance alloys.

 Lost-foam casting is a modern form of investment casting that eliminates certain steps in the process.
 The process is generally used for small castings, but has been used to produce complete aircraft door frames, steel castings of up to 300 kg (660 lbs) and aluminium castings of up to 30 kg (66 lbs).
 It is generally more expensive per unit than die casting or sand casting, but has lower equipment costs.
-Process A wax pattern used to create a jet engine turbine blade.
 Hill fort.
 Maiden Castle in England is one of the largest hill forts in Europe.
 Photograph taken in 1935 by Major George Allen (1891–1940).

 Nomenclature The terms "hill fort", "hill-fort" and "hillfort" are all used in the archaeological literature.
 They all refer to an elevated site with one or more ramparts made of earth, stone and/or wood, with an external ditch.
 Many small early hill forts were abandoned, with the larger ones being redeveloped at a later date.
 Some hill forts contain houses.
 Similar but smaller and less defendable earthworks are found on the sides of hills.